 Dealing with damp and mould

 If you are experiencing problems with damp and mould, please follow the advice on this page.
-If problems persist, and you rent your property, the Council can investigate the matter further.
+If problems persist, and you rent your property, we can investigate the matter further.

 Report damp and mould